Spiders

 What Do They Look Like?

 large-spiderThe bodies of the spiders differ from other arthropods.
 For example, their body-segments are fused together for making two parts, namely, cephalothorax and abdomen.
-Both are joined by a small pedicel (a structure that connects two organs or parts).
+Both are joined by a small pedicel (a structure that connects two Organs or parts).
 Their abdomens are attached with spinnerets make silk threads for making webs.
 They are air-breathing creatures and have four pairs of legs (total 8 legs).

 Spiders’ limbs (e.g. legs) move by using hydraulic pressure.
 They have exoskeletons.
 Spiders do not possess wings or tails.
 They may have two or more simple eyes.
 Their size can be as small as 0.37 mm and large ones, which include tarantulas, can be as long as 90 mm.